Tight Bounds on Online Checkpointing Algorithms: Asymptotically Optimal Upper Bounds

 \section{Asymptotically Optimal Upper Bounds}

-In this section we describe a family of periodic geometric $k$-backup schemes.
-In contrast to our experience from Table~\ref{tbl:comput-UB} --- that optimal/best known schemes are geometric only for $k=2,3,5$ --- this family is rich enough to include asymptotically optimal, i.e., $\left(1+o\left(1\right)\right)c_{k}$-efficient, schemes.
+In this section we describe a family of geometric $k$-checkpoint algorithms.
+Despite our experience from Table~\ref{tbl:comput-UB}---that only for $k=2,3,5$ optimal algorithms are geometric---this family is rich enough to be asymptotically optimal, i.e., $\left(1+o\left(1\right)\right)q_{k}$-efficient.